yubol-bobo/AI-in-One-Interview-Handbook/README.md

 - Bias/Variance [[ref](https://traintestsplit.com/bias-vs-variance-in-machine-learning/)]
     - Bias: The bias is the simplifying assumption made by the model to make the target function easy to learn.
 Low bias suggests fewer assumptions made about the form of the target function.
 High bias suggests more assumptions made about the form of the target data.
 The smaller the bias error the better the model is.
 If, however, it is high, this means that the model is **underfitting** the training data.

-    - Variance: Variance is the amount that the estimate of the target function will change if different training data was used.
-The target function is estimated from the training data, so we should expect the algorithm to have some variance.
-Ideally, it should not change too much from one training dataset to the next.
-This means that the algorithm is good at picking out the hidden underlying mapping between the inputs and the output variables.
-If the variance error is high this indicates that the model **overfits** the training data.
+    - Variance: Represents the model's sensitivity to small fluctuations in the training data.
+It measures how much the model's predictions would change if it were trained on a different training dataset drawn from the same distribution.
+High variance suggests the model is too complex and captures noise in the training data, leading to overfitting and poor generalization to unseen data.

     - If our model is too simple and has very few parameters then it may have high bias and low variance.
 On the other hand if our model has large number of parameters then it’s going to have high variance and low bias.
 So we need to find the right/good balance without overfitting and underfitting the data.

     <div align="center">